Vaccine passports during the COVID-19 pandemic: United States

-At least 20 states have prohibited public agencies from issuing or requiring a vaccine passport, while Alabama, Florida, Iowa, Montana, and Texas also made it illegal for any private entity to request proof of vaccination as a condition of service, under the assertion that they discriminate against those who have made a personal choice to not receive the vaccine.

 Los Angeles County

 Los Angeles County began a proof of vaccination system for indoor bars, restaurants, venues and nightclubs on 7 October 2021.

 New York City

 New York City began its Excelsior Pass or Key to NYC vaccine passport system for dining, fitness, events and indoor entertainment on 13 September 2021.

+Chicago

+Chicago began requiring a vaccine passport on January 3 2022 for indoor spaces such as restaurants, bars, gyms, and entertainment venues.

 New Orleans

 New Orleans began to require proof of vaccination or a negative test to enter indoor bars, restaurants, events, fitness, and sporting events on 16 August 2021.

 South America

 Brazil

-In December 2020, the Brazilian Senate approved a document giving digital proof of all vaccinations – not just those in respect of COVID-19.
+In December 2020, the Brazilian Senate approved a document giving digital proof of all vaccinations – not just those with respect to COVID-19.
 However, the urgency for creating such a digital proof of vaccination came from the COVID-19 pandemic.

 Chile

 In May 2021, then Health Ministry Subsecretary, Paula Daza, mandated the "mobility pass" (pase de movilidad) in gyms, restaurants and swimming pools.
-This document was given to people with two doses of the COVID-19 vaccine, later it was upscaled to three doses and later on in the same year four doses were required, being one of the most drastic vaccines passports in the world.
-Chile is the only country in the world with entry procedures such as requiring homologation of vaccines to travel to.
+This document was given to people with two doses of the COVID-19 vaccine, later it was upscaled to three doses and later on in the same year, four doses were required, being one of the most drastic vaccines passports in the world.
+Chile was the only country in the world with entry procedures such as requiring homologation of vaccines to travel to.